 Associated Apps

 Some cameras can beam short segments of footage straight to your phone.
-If you're going to be constantly sharing clips of your drives with friends, this can be quite a useful feature.
-For those that just want to have the footage in case they get into an accident, pulling the SD card and plugging it into a computer isn't going to be inconvenient.
+This can be quite a useful feature if you often like to share clips of your drives with friends.
+For those who just want to have the footage in case they get into an accident, pulling the SD card and plugging it into a computer is a more reliable route.

 GPS